ClarkChan1995/Udacity---Control_and_Trajectory_Tracking/README.md

 As mentioned in the Steering Plot and Throttle Plot from the previous [section](#add-the-plots-to-your-report-and-explain-them-describe-what-you-see), due to PID controller's natural characteristics, it is noted that the steering error is proportional to the steering output, but the derivative term prevent the proportinal overshooting by the car, and so goes to throttle error and throttle output.
 The integral term is a very small value which close to zero value when there is no crashing or drifting happened.
 It will levitate when there are some happening to the car.

 ## How would you design a way to automatically tune the PID parameters?
 As in this project, all the parameters of the throttle and steering PID controller are tuned by try-and-error method.
 There are two problems that stopping the PID parameters from tuning automatically.
 The first problem maybe quite easier is to make a bash file to auto restarting the CARLA stimulator and returning the experiment to the starting point once the parameter has been tuned to find a best value.
 However, to solve the first problem, the second problem is needed to be solved first which is speeding the stimulator and the environment (crashing problem).
 On selecting the best PID parameter, obviously it is finding the smallest root-mean-square deviation(RMSE) of the parameters.
 In order to tune to find the best parameter, a feedback is needed from the output of the PID controller.
-However, PID controller itself is a open-loop system which means it is a one-way input-output controller and it does not return a feedback to the system.
+However, PID controller used in this project is a open-loop system (perhaps it is a meta version) which means it is a one-way input-output controller and it does not return a feedback to the system.
 Therefore, by adding feedback and behaviour from the current output to the parameter selection, it may tune automatically to find the best parameter and stop the process of tuning.

 ## PID controller is a model free controller, i.e. it does not use a model of the car.
 Could you explain the pros and cons of this type of controller?
 **Pros**